jcthomassie/yurt/README.md

 - `!repo`
   - `path` local repo directory path
   - `url` remote url for cloning the repo
-- `!namespace` map of substitution values
+- `!vars` map of substitution values
-  - `name` name of the namespace
-  - `values` variable definitions
 - `!matrix` repeat include block for each value
   - `values` values to substitute in the include block
   - `include` build steps to be repeated